Ski trip? Head to the Mountain State (for obvious reasons)

 Skiers like to think about the numbers: elevation above sea level, total feet of drop on the slopes, average winter snowpack levels, total skiable days.
 Good news: with its soaring altitude and yearly accumulation records, the Mountain State remains the crown jewel of all ski spots in the southeastern U.S.

 Check out these stats: Snowshoe Mountain has 1,500 feet of vertical drop and peaks at over 4,800 feet above sea level.
 Winterplace Ski Resort has lights and 100% snowmaking ability.
 In the mid-Atlantic/southeastern region, it’s hard to beat these numbers.

 2. Ski spots are all over the state

 The Allegheny and Cumberland mountains that give our state its nickname run the entire length of our eastern flank, a rocky backbone that separates the Central Plains from the Atlantic Piedmont.

-Our four downhill ski spots are nestled in these mountains– from north to south we’ve got Timberline, Canaan Valley Resort State Park, Snowshoe, and Winterplace.
+Our three downhill ski spots are nestled in these mountains– from north to south we’ve got Canaan Valley Resort State Park, Snowshoe, and Winterplace.
 We’ve also got a cross-country ski resort, White Grass, in the northern part of the state.